 The mathematics of the elementary school.
 Problem solving, sets and logic, number and numeration systems, whole number operations and their properties, patterns among natural numbers, the art of guessing, fractions, decimals, ratios and portions, integers, rational and irrational numbers, and the use of calculators.
-Prerequisite: MATH 105 or equivalent.
+Prerequisite: 105 or equivalent.
 4 credits.
-May be applied to General Science major only with approval of the department chair.
 (QR)

 A continuation of 135.
-Collection and treatment of data, concepts of probability, measurement, spatial concepts including one, two and three dimensional shapes, congruence, similarity, transformations, graphic and computers including the use of Logo.
+Collection and treatment of data, concepts of probability, measurement, spatial concepts including one, two, and three dimensional shapes, congruence, similarity, transformations, graphic and computers including the use of Logo.
 Prerequisite: 135 or consent of instructor.
 4 credits.
-May be applied to General Science major only with approval of the department chair.

 An introduction to probability and statistics including methods of summarizing and describing data, basics of probability, distribution of random variables and probability distributions including the normal curve, inferential statistics including hypothesis testing and decision making, linear regression and correlation.
 Additional topics may include chi-square analysis and analysis of variance.
 Prerequisite: 105, or high school algebra I and II and geometry or equivalent.
 3 credits.
 (QR)